Lucayan Archipelago

-The Lucayan Archipelago, also known as the Bahamian Archipelago, is an island group comprising the sovereign nation of Bahamas and the British Overseas Territory of the Turks and Caicos Islands in the North Atlantic Ocean.
+The Lucayan Archipelago, also known as the Bahamian Archipelago, is an island group comprising the sovereign nation of the Bahamas and the British Overseas Territory of the Turks and Caicos Islands in the North Atlantic Ocean.
 The archipelago is in the Caribbean region, stretching from south-east of Florida in the mainland United States to northern Hispaniola.
 There are about 740 islands and 2,400 cays, of which only 38 are inhabited.

 History

-The Lucayan Archipelago was first inhabited by the Lucayan people, a branch of the Taino community, who settled the islands from the 8th century CE to 16th century CE.
+The Lucayan Archipelago was first inhabited by the Lucayan people, a branch of the Taíno, who settled the islands from the 8th century CE to 16th century CE.
 They were the first Indigenous Americans encountered by Christopher Columbus in October 1492.
 Shortly after the contact, the Spanish started enslaving the Lucayans, leading to their complete eradication from some of the islands by 1520.
 The Lucayan culture had its own language, government, customs, and traditions, and they engaged in extensive trade routes using dug-out canoes.